raiden-network/spec/pathfinding_service.rst

 A path finding service having a global view on a token network can provide suitable payment paths for Raiden nodes.
 Raiden nodes can request paths via public endpoints and pay per request.
-The service will keep its view on the token network updated by listening to blockchain events and a public matrix room where balance proofs and fees are being published.
-Nodes will publish their current balance proofs and fees in order to advertise their channels to become mediators.
+The service will keep its view on the token network updated by listening to blockchain events and a public matrix room where current capacities and fees (``Capacity Updates``) are being published.
+Nodes will publish their ``Capacity Updates`` in order to advertise their channels to become mediators.

 Implementation Process and Assumptions